BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Predict
 ~~~~~~~

-*IGNNITION* also allows to make predictions over a previously
+*IGNNITION* also allows making predictions over a previously
 pre-trained *GNN*.
 To do so, we provide two different alternative
-procedures which adapt to most scenarios: #### Feeding a dataset First
+procedures which adapt to most scenarios: #### Feeding a dataset, First
 of all, IGNNITION provides the possibility of making predictions over a
 prediction dataset.
 For this, the user must define 2 special fields in
-the "train\_options.yaml" file, which are:
+the "train_options.yaml" file, which are:

 .. code-block:: yaml